 * Sticking drawers caused by natural tree sap or when the wood has been subject to moisture but can usually be rectified by sanding down the sliding surfaces.

 * Small gaps and holes can be easily filled with suitable wood filler then sanded and touched up with the appropriate stain or wax.

 Every solid wood item is unique in appearance.
-Variations in colour, grain, small knots, small cracks are natural characteristics and to be expected.
+Variations in color, grain, small knots, large nots, and dark areas, small cracks are natural characteristics and to be expected.
 These characteristics are not deemed a defect but do add to the beauty and individuality of solid wood furniture and hence do not warrant replacement.